 When you move to a new country, you’re bound to run into people who generously say “let me know if there’s anything you need!”
 Take them up on that offer.
 Ask the neighbor across the hall who they would recommend for language tutoring.
 Follow up with the HR rep at your new job and get a list of resources.
 Take the boss’s spouse up on their offer to socialize.
 Invite them out for coffee and do a little brainstorming.
 A retired public school teacher, a stay-at-home parent, a struggling actor, or a freelance writer may appreciate the opportunity to supplement their income and share their culture.
 Just be clear on what you’re expecting from the arrangement.
 Do you want structured lessons with vocabulary, grammar, homework, and assignments?
 Are you fine to help them improve their English as they teach you their native tongue?

 You can also work with a language tutor from the comfort of your home.
 Online tutoring and languages lessons are more and more popular.
 Your arrangement could be as simple and informal as meeting with someone on Skype to practice your vocabulary.
 Or you could enroll in a more formal program like italki.
-There are even amazing apps that help support learning a new language.
+There are even amazing language apps that help support learning a new language.
 Working with an online tutoring program has a number of advantages.

 Your lessons continue uninterrupted when you travel out of town.
 You can schedule lessons very early or very late in the day.
-And you don’t worry about transportation or weather or child care or interrupting your workday.
+And you don’t worry about transportation, the weather, or child care or interrupting your workday.
 Depending on your preference, you can easily have several short lessons each week instead of one long session.
 You can even do it in your pajamas!
 Therefore, it’s the perfect set up for someone who learns best in their own comfortable home environment and it can be very accommodating for an expat who prefers several short lessons a week instead of one longer session.

 However, online tutors don’t force you to get out of your comfort zone.
 You are rehearsing what to say at a cafe but you’re not actually doing it in real time.
 It lacks the immersive experience.
 Online learning might be affordable and convenient but you run the risk of only absorbing the information on a theoretical level.
 You still might find it hard to test your new skills in the real world.
 In conclusion, this option might be best to supplement working with a tutor at a language school or in a public setting.